marcelklehr/changesets/README.md

 }
 ```
 This way we effectively exclude the given changes from all following changesets.

-# Oppositional what?!
-In case the above question just came to your mind, you better start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq); I particularly recommend reading the latter.

 # Under the hood
 *Changesets* makes use of Neil Fraser's [*diff-match-patch* library](https://code.google.com/p/google-diff-match-patch/) for generating the diff between two texts -- an amazing library!